Psychology

 Funding

-All students are considered for an Arts Faculty or departmental Graduate Assistantship (part scholarship, part teaching assistantship); Assistantships are awarded on a competitive basis (one MA year at about $16,000, four PhD years at about $20,000).
+All students are considered for an Arts Faculty or departmental Graduate Assistantship (part scholarship, part teaching assistantship); Assistantships are awarded on a competitive basis (typically, year 1 about $17,000, years 2-5 at about $21,000).
 Students are also nominated for other internal award competitions.
 Students are expected to apply for external funding and have been very successful in these competitions.
-Currently, we have graduate students with funding from SSHRC (Master’s, Doctoral, and CGS), NSERC (Doctoral and CGS), and CIHR (Master’s).
+Currently, we have graduate students with funding from SSHRC (Master’s, Doctoral, and CGS), NSERC (Master's and CGS), and CIHR (Master’s), and Vanier (Doctoral).

 Contact us